iSOLveIT/protege_owl/_sources/index.rst.txt

   Transitive means that if X isSpicierThan Y and Y isSpicierThan Z then X isSpicierThan Z. This is of course similar to the greater than and less than relations in math.
 Create another property called isMilderThan.
 Make one property the inverse of the other.
-It doesn’t matter which one, you only have to specify that one property is the inverse of another, and the reasoner will realize that both are inverses.
+It doesn't matter which one, you only have to specify that one property is the inverse of another, and the reasoner will realize that both are inverses.
 Run the reasoner.
 You will see that the reasoner has